dprint/dprint/docs/process-plugin-development.md

 ## Schema Version 4 Overview (Not Yet Released)

+Process plugins are expected to read and respond to messages on a single thread, then spawn formatting threads/tasks for doing concurrent formatting.

 ### Schema Version Establishment

 To maintain compatibility with past dprint clients, an initial schema version establishment phase occurs that is the same as past schema versions.